 A drug incident may involve suspicions, observations, disclosures or discoveries of situations involving illegal and other unauthorised drugs.
-This could fit into one of the following categories
+This could fit into one of the following categories:

-- drugs or associated paraphernalia are found on school premises - a pupil is found in possession of drugs or associated paraphernalia - a pupil is found to be supplying drugs on school premises - a pupil, parent or staff member is thought to be under the influence of drugs - a pupil discloses that they or a family member/friend are misusing drugs
+- drugs or associated paraphernalia are found on school premises - a pupil is found in possession of drugs or associated paraphernalia - a pupil is found to be supplying drugs on or off school premises - a pupil, parent or staff member is thought to be under the influence of drugs - a pupil discloses that they or a family member/friend are misusing drugs

-When dealing with drug incidents safety should be the first priority: first aid or other appropriate help should be sought before addressing further issues.
+When dealing with drug incidents safety and safeguarding should be the first priorities; first aid or other appropriate help should be sought before addressing further issues.
 If in doubt, medical assistance should be sought immediately.

 The school will investigate any rumour about involvement with drugs.
-All drug incidents will be investigated carefully (and the investigation may involve: segregating a pupil but this will be for no longer than necessary;

-1 This policy should be read in conjunction with the Behaviour policy, PSHE policy, PSHE handbook and Teaching and Learning policy asking her questions and asking her to give a written account of particular circumstances).
-The Deputy Head (Pastoral) should be informed, and should inform, consult and involve other staff as necessary, giving due respect to the confidentiality of those involved.
-A second adult witness (usually the appropriate Head of Key Stage, Year Head or a member of SMT) should be present at all interviews with pupils regarding drug incidents.
+All drug incidents will be investigated carefully (and the investigation may involve: segregating a pupil but this will be for no longer than necessary; asking them questions and asking them to give a written account of particular circumstances).
+The Deputy Head Pastoral should be informed, and should inform, consult and involve other staff as necessary, giving due respect to the confidentiality of those involved.
+A second adult witness (usually the appropriate Head of Section or a member of SLT) should be present at all interviews with pupils regarding drug incidents.
 As the Head will be the arbiter on the pupil's future in school, they should not carry out the initial investigation.
-There may be many relevant factors to be taken into account when assessing the seriousness of an incident, the needs of those involved and the most appropriate response, for example
+There may be many relevant factors to be taken into account when assessing the seriousness of an incident, the needs of those involved and the most appropriate response, for example: